dropbox/fast_rsync/README.md

 pure Rust, using SIMD operations where available.
 Note that only the legacy MD4 format is supported, not BLAKE2.

-Only x86 and x86-64 architectures are currently supported for SIMD.
+SIMD is currently supported on x86, x86-64, and aarch64 targets.

 ## The rsync algorithm
 This crate offers three major APIs: